nexusformat/definitions/manual/source/examples/h5py/index.rst

 The data shown plotted in the next figure will be written to the NeXus HDF5 file using the only two required NeXus objects ``NXentry`` and ``NXdata`` in the first example and then minor variations on this structure in the next two examples.
-The data model is identical to the one in the :ref:`Introduction to Volume I <fig.simple-example>`) except that the names will be different, as shown below:
+The data model is identical to the one in the :ref:`Introduction <fig.simple-example>` chapter except that the names will be different, as shown below:

 .. compound::